Question: What are the impacts of using social media?

 • Unwanted Contact from strangers, marketers, or trolls has been reported by teens, more commonly females than males.

 • Sleep can be negatively impacted if you postpone bedtime so that you can continue to use social media for entertainment.
-Phone use may also lead to psychological, emotional, or physiological arousal; activities that demand a person’s full attention, whether digital or not, can increase heart rate, delay sleep onset, and decrease REM sleep.
-Experts have analyzed and reported social motivations that teens believe affect their bedtime digital media use: these include fear of missing out, feeling social accountability to engage in groups & conversations regardless of the time of day, and feeling guilty when not following the norm of responding to messages immediately.
+Phone use before bed may also lead to psychological, emotional, or physiological arousal; activities that demand a person’s full attention, whether digital or not, can increase heart rate, delay sleep, and decrease REM sleep.

 • Digital Stress is a term used to describe stress resulting from frequent use of digital information technology, which is caused by constant access to a wide array of social content, fear of missing out, and anxiety about approval.
 Teens report feeling pressure to always be available to another person via technology and respond quickly to messages, and therefore not getting time for solitude.